 College access programs need to reach more students to improve the pipeline of diverse applicants, but universities lack the resources and ability to build programs that support every student in need.
 Colleges and universities should scale the most critical aspects of traditional college access programs to increase college preparedness for more students.

-This white paper is the second installment in Blueprint for Enrolling a Diverse Student Body, a four-part research series about how to identify, engage, and recruit students from underrepresented populations.
 Explore the strategies below to build and scale pipeline improvement efforts.
 These interventions seek to grow the pool of admissible students, increase the college-going rate of underrepresented students, and recruit them to the colleges and universities providing the programs.

 Prioritize interventions that tackle school-wide and school-specific root cause problems